GaloisInc/Coq-Flow-Equivalence/README.md

 Acknwoledgement:

 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR0011-19-C-0070.
 The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
+Distributation Statement "A" (Approved for Public Release, Distribution Unlimited).